8secz-johndpope/binary-test/README.md

 ## Usage

+Before starting application you can dump the db sample from `data/binary-test.sql` and specify your local db settings at `src/datasources/db.datasources.ts`
-Start the application by running npm start and go to
+Now start the application by running npm start and go to

 http://localhost:3000/explorer.
 You’ll see the 3 new endpoints under